ManageIQ/integration_tests/docs/guides/dev_guide.rst

 * They pass on a freshly deployed appliance with no configuration beyond the defaults (i.e. tests do their own setup and teardown).
-* They never directly access a page's ``testsetup`` attribute, or call selenium methods.
-Instead, methods defined on the page objects will carry out the required behavior.
 * Where possible, they strive to be idempotent to facilitate repeated testing and debugging of failing tests.
 (Repeatable is Reportable)
 * Where possible, they try to clean up behind themselves.
 This not only helps